Parkway Tree Planting Standards

 The purpose of this document is to set forth rules and procedures established by the City of Wheaton to implement the provisions of the Freedom of Information Act, as revised (P.A.
 096-0558, effective January 1, 2010, Illinois Compiled Statutes, Chapter 5, Act 140, hereinafter the “Act”).
 The City of Wheaton Policy Governing Access to Public Records (hereinafter known as “Policy”) creates a procedure by which the public may request and obtain public records in conformance with the Act.

-- Trees in the parkways shall be spaced approximately 35 feet apart, with a minimum spacing of 30 feet.
+- Trees in the parkways shall be spaced approximately 30 feet apart.
 A minimum of one tree per lot, two on corner lots shall be provided in all new subdivisions.

 - No hedge, shrub, evergreen or parkway tree shall be planted or maintained within 30 feet of the right-of-way corner to a height greater than 3 feet above the centerline elevation of the adjacent street.